robseb/rsyocto/README.md

 **I will continue my work and upload newer versions.
 I invite everybody to submit issues, comments and ideas.**

 Currently I am working on a Windows 10 .net Desktop application to manage FPGA configurations and to allow to record data via the network.
-To release that I will design a server task, running on *rsyocto*, that can send python- or C++-values with TCP to the desktop.
+To release that I will design a server task, running on *rsyocto*, that can send Python- or C++-values with TCP to the desktop.
 The following screenshot shows the development state of this project.

 ![Alt text](https://raw.githubusercontent.com/robseb/rsyocto/rsYocto-1.042/doc/symbols/destopSoftwareAlphaState.jpg?raw=true "rsyocto required building steps")